The Open Championship

-Finally whilst Major Championship golf in general tends to be a young man’s game these days this is not so much the case with The Open with four of the last ten winners being in their 40.
+Finally whilst Major Championship golf in general tends to be a young man’s game these days this is not so much the case with The Open with four of the last eleven winners being in their 40s.

-So in summary it would seem that we should be looking for one of the game’s elite with Ryder or Presidents Cup experience who has posted a win this season, a high finish at Brookline, a top three in his last three starts and has a strong Augusta record!
+So in summary it would seem that we should be looking for one of the game’s elite with Ryder or Presidents Cup experience who has posted a win this season and performed strongly at LACC.

-Temperatures look set to stay pleasant in the low to mid 70s all week.
+Temperatures look set to sit in the mid to high 60s.

-Wind, however, which of course is the main defence of any links track looks to be a factor with 20-25mph+ gusts on all four days so I am pleased to say the players should be faced with a decent links test.
+Wind, however, which of course is the main defence of any links track looks to be a factor with 20-25mph+ gusts particularly on Sunday so I am pleased to say the players should be faced with a decent links test.